Digital Video Articles, Tutorials, Guides & Q & A

 Professional Use of Hi8

-Although Hi8 was largely meant for the consumer market, it was used for professional purposes as well.
+Although Hi8 was largely meant for the consumer market, it was also used for professional purposes.

-The found footage section of The Blair Witch Project was shot with a Hi8 camera.
+The found footage section of The Blair Witch Project was shot with a Hi8 camera, too.

 Hi8 camcorders, owing to their portability, were also popular in the electronic newsgathering (ENG) field.